baka-shinji/academic-kickstart/content/publication/tca/index.md

 ---
-title: "Bringing the economics of biodiversity into policy and decision-making"
+title: "Bringing the Economics of Biodiversity into Policy and Decision-making"
 authors:
 - Ben Groom
 - Ian Bateman